-Battle looming within region to keep employees on home soil
+battle looming within the region to keep employees on home soil.

-Falling productivity and workplace performance is still the number one issue keeping Australian business leaders up at night, with a quarter noting it as their major concern, and over half (52%) rating their ability to face the challenge as either average or poor.
+Falling productivity and workplace performance are still the number one issue keeping Australian business leaders up at night.
+A quarter notes it as their primary concern, and over half (52%) rate their ability to face the challenge as either average or poor.

-In fact, local business leaders are more concerned about workplace productivity than any other country in the region, according to the annual Randstad World of Work Report, with only 17% of businesses in Malaysia, Hong Kong SAR and Singapore noting productivity as a major concern, and 19% of Indian leaders listing it as a primary challenge.
+Local business leaders are more concerned about workplace productivity than any other country in the region, according to the annual Randstad World of Work Report, with only 17% of businesses in Malaysia, Hong Kong SAR and Singapore noting productivity as a significant concern, and 19% of Indian leaders listing it as a primary challenge.

-Worryingly, Australians are also the least confident in their ability to overcome productivity challenges in the coming year, with only 5% saying they are in an excellent position to improve workplace performance.
+Worryingly, Australians are also the least confident in their ability to overcome productivity challenges in the coming year.
+Only 5% say they are in an excellent position to improve workplace performance.

-While workforce productivity has been an issue facing business leaders for a number of years, the rapid growth of neighbouring economies means workforce issues need to be a primary focus for business leaders.
+While workforce productivity has been an issue facing business leaders for several years, the rapid growth of neighbouring economies means workforce issues need to be a primary focus for business leaders.

 As a result of the growth trajectory of Asia-Pacific economies and regional business sectors, the responsibility of local business leaders is to ensure their organisation is a high performing, positive and productive workforce.

 The increasing appetite between neighbouring countries for motivated talent further highlights the importance of this.